Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Marjorie Burnett and Pioneer Winter

-Music composed by soundForMovement, Abi-Li-ty, the performers
+Music Composed by soundForMovement, Abi-Li-ty, the performers

 Cinematography by Tabatha Mudra and Jacqueline Romano